-Capitala Finance's first quarterly distribution, which will be payable for the quarter ended December 31, 2013, is expected to be approximately \$0.47 per share.
+Capitala Finance's first quarterly distribution, which will be payable in the fourth quarter of 2013, is expected to be approximately \$0.47 per share.
 The amount of the dividend will be proportionately reduced to reflect the number of days remaining in the quarter after the completion of this offering.
 The actual amount of such distribution, if any, remains subject to approval by Capitala Finance's board of directors, and there can be no assurance that the distribution will be \$0.47 per share.
-This dividend payment is contingent upon the completion of this offering.
+This dividend payment is contingent upon the completion of this offering during the third quarter of 2013.
 Purchasers in this offering will be entitled to receive this dividend payment.
 We anticipate that the dividend will be paid from post-offering taxable earnings, including interest and capital gains generated by our investment portfolio.
 However, if we do not generate sufficient taxable earnings during the year, the dividend may constitute a return of capital, which is a return of a portion of a shareholder's original investment in our common stock.